 John Morris Russell ’82

 Russell earned his Master of Music degree in conducting from the University of Southern California.
 In December 2010, Russell was named conductor of the Cincinnati Pops Orchestra.
 Russell has since consistently won international praise for music-making and leadership.
 As Music Director of the Windsor Symphony Orchestra, Russell fostered a decade of artistic growth in the region.
 In May 2011, the University of Windsor announced that Russell would receive an honorary degree during its spring convocation for his invigoration of musical life in Windsor, Ontario.
+In 2015 he was named Principal Pops Conductor of the Buffalo Philharmonic Orchestra.

 Nicolas Schidlovsky ’76